 Who are we?

-Tussell is the market’s leading provider of intelligence on government contracts and spending.
-Our online market intelligence platform helps companies to enhance their public sector business development, and public sector bodies to get better value from their procurement.
+Tussell is the market’s trusted source of insight into UK public procurement.
+Our online market intelligence platform helps companies to do more business with government, and public sector bodies to get better value from their procurement.

 How is the ranking calculated?